 I watched as the crew maneuver the sails with ease and the captain steered the boat through the lake.
 Once the sailboat was on the water, the crew came around with snacks and beverages.
 The local Finger Lakes cheese is the perfect touch to the sunset sail.

-Watkins Glen International
+Experience Watkins Glen International

 There is quite a bit of racing history in Watkins Glen.
 Watkins Glen was the home of the Formula One United States Grand Prix for twenty consecutive years.
 I didn’t get a chance to visit Watkins Glen international on this trip yet I did get a glimpse of the impact racing has in this community.
 Racing is part of the fiber of Watkins Glen.

-Where To Eat
+Where To Eat in Watkins Glen

 Wildflower Cafe is an icon in Watkins Glen.
 After one meal here, I could see why.
 The atmosphere was low-key yet vibrant during our late lunch.
 A cheerful chatter flooded onto the streets as a group of women left the cafe, exclaiming “We are the wildflowers”.
 They told us that they have been meeting at the Wildflower Cafe since it opened in 1990.
 This is the type of establishment Wildflower Cafe is, an establishment with loyal costumers.

 The food was simple yet sensational.
 We started our meal with a round of cocktails.
-Typically I’m not a mid day cocktail drinker yet the I couldn’t resist the cocktails inspired by leading ladies.
-I went with Mother of Dragons, a Game of Thrones inspired spicy tequila cocktail.
+Typically I’m not a mid-day cocktail drinker yet the I couldn’t resist the cocktails inspired by leading ladies.
+I went with Mother of Dragons, a Game of Thrones-inspired spicy tequila cocktail.
 It certainly had a kick to it.
 I stuck with a spicy theme ordering the Mushroom Báhn Mi.
 The Mushroom Báhn Mi was spiced up with fresh jalapeños, cilantro, and Sriracha mayo.

 Blue Pointe Grille

 The Blue Pointe Grille is the harbor front restaurant at the Watkins Glen Harbor Hotel.
 This is not your average hotel restaurant.
 Dinner service is where the Blue Pointe Grille shines.
 If the weather is cooperative, eat at the patio.
 We lucked out with a beautiful evening and were able to eat dinner outside by the roaring fire pit.
 We enjoyed glasses of local Finger Lakes wine and our bread basket while waiting for our entrée.
 Everything on the menu looked divine.
-I went with the Seafood Scampi, which had lobster, shrimp and scallops in a wine butter sauce.
+I went with the Seafood Scampi, which had lobster, shrimp, and scallops in a wine butter sauce.
 I went to bed full and satisfied that night.

-Where To Stay
+Where To Stay in Watkins Glen

 Watkins Glen Harbor Hotel

 The Watkins Glen Harbor Hotel is the place to stay in Watkins Glen.
 Located at the Seneca Lake Harbor, the lake is only steps away from the hotel.
-Not only does the Watkins Glen Harbor Hotel have amazing views of the lake, it has easy access to the boating activities found at Seneca Pier and is walking distance to Watkins Glen State Park.
-Aside from its prime location, Watkins Glen Harbor Hotel offers great accommodations, food and amenities.
+Not only does the Watkins Glen Harbor Hotel have amazing views of the lake, but it also has easy access to the boating activities found at Seneca Pier and is walking distance to Watkins Glen State Park.
+Aside from its prime location, Watkins Glen Harbor Hotel offers great accommodations, food, and amenities.